tillth3end/tillth3end/README.md

-long ahh readme ok... dont need to read anything if ur not interested 😓

 -'= call me Rye.. ok...?

 =° i rather he/they !

-°•× About Me ! ×•° :
+° About Me ! :

-idk a lot of stuff + dont play much games + not in a lot of fandoms
+idk a lot of fandoms+ dont play much games + not in a lot of fandoms

+im a loser aint i ✌😂

-I like drawing. ok? i hate school ok? liking drawing doesnt mean im good at it btw 💔😔 my drawings can be innocent! or.. maybe some.. other stuff ok?
+I like drawing. ok? i hate school ok? liking drawing doesnt mean im good at it btw .  my drawings can be innocent! or.. maybe some.. other stuff ..

-No age reveal ok...? ok..?? (unless you ask as a friend thats kinda maybe a bit close??)
+No age reveal ok. ..?

-Alienstageholic 🙏 and Tillholic 🤯
+Alienstageholic ! and Tillholic ! a phone addict too ok

+I LOVE ivantill, but dont get the wrong impression of me please.

-× Games i play × :
+× Games i play :

 Genshin Impact - Project Sekai - Cookie Run Kingdom - Roblox ig...i dont play it often - ponytown - and um idk anymore i dont play much

-× in ponytown :

-Im chronically online 😔 2000+ playtime
-I usually sit at the Alien Stage area.. sometimes hoyoverse area.. then docks..16% chance of me being at other random places

-i host 2 types of things for docks which is fsr (fashion roulette) and fts (find the skin)

-things i join in docks which i can always be seen in  fsr - fts - oc makers maybe - mafia - 5% chance that i will be seen in other uh stuff

 Draw on my strawpage PLSSSS